-Insurance is deemed unaffordable if it does not meet the following criteria:
+Insurance is deemed unaffordable if it meets the following criteria:

 - It is not designed to pay at least 60% of the total cost of medical services for a standard population. - Its benefits do not include substantial coverage of physician and inpatient hospital services.